Summary

 Vera: Exactly.

-Rick: Yeah, great.
-So, you mentioned that when you had this experience of awakening into oneness, you were gifted with the full understanding of the functioning of the human mind.
+Rick: You mentioned that when you had this experience of awakening into oneness, you were gifted with the full understanding of the functioning of the human mind.
 That’s quite a statement.

 Vera: Yes, you have to write something as a bio.
-Actually, more accurate is that there were different moments of which these bubbles of information came into me.
-So I had an experience of a bubble of information I couldn’t speak for three days.
+Actually, more accurately, there were different moments in which these bubbles of information came into me.
+I had an experience of a bubble of information, and I couldn’t speak for three days.

 Rick: At all?